playermissile/dli_tutorial/index.rst

 .. note::

-   Apart from the ``$41`` JVB command, splitting display lists using the ``$01`` command is not common.
+   Apart from the ``$41`` JVB instruction, splitting display lists using other jumps like the ``$01`` instruction is not common.
 It has a side-effect of producing a single blank line in the display list.

 The typical method to change the currently active display list is to change the address stored at ``SDLSTL`` (in low byte/high byte format in addresses